jyandell83/guit-guide/README.md

 # Guit Guide

-A representation of a guitar fretboard that musicians can use while practice to navigate the fretboard.
+A representation of a guitar fretboard that musicians can use to navigate the fretboard while practicing.

 ## User Stories

 - User should be able input number of frets of their guitar.
-- User should be able input numer of strings that their guitar has.
+- User should be able input number of strings on guitar.
-- User should be able to set the open tuning for each string.
+- User should be able to change the open tuning for each string.
 - User should be able to select a root note and scale and corresponding notes on fretboard should be indicated.